ManasaB-N1/helloworld/README.md

 # hello-world
 Hello World repository for Git tutorial
-This is an example repository for the Git tutorial
+This is an example repository for the Git tutoriail

 This repository is built step by step in the tutorial